 4. Vaginal bleeding

 Vaginal bleeding is a very common symptom in pregnancy.
 There are numerous possible causes that can cause vaginal bleeding.
-In the first trimester, small amount of vaginal spotting may be caused by implantation of the embryo.
+In the first trimester, a small amount of vaginal spotting may be caused by implantation of the embryo.
 It may also be due to miscarriages (threatened miscarriage, missed miscarriage).
 Ectopic pregnancy can present as vaginal bleeding and abdominal pain.
 An ultrasound scan should be able to distinguish the various causes.

 5. Decreased fetal movement